Mastroke Blogs

 • Shopify Functions for logic-based control

-This is where Shopify Plus checkout customization becomes powerful.
-Developers can write logic that dynamically shows, hides, or reorders payment methods at runtime based on cart attributes, customer tags, market configuration, or risk conditions.
+With these tools, developers write logic that dynamically shows, hides, or reorders payment methods at runtime — based on cart attributes, customer tags, market configuration, or risk conditions.

 For example:

-• Hide Cash on Delivery above a certain order value
+• Hide COD above a certain order value

 • Display Net 30 terms only for verified B2B accounts

-In short, Standard Shopify lets you configure payments.
-Shopify Plus lets you engineer Shopify custom payment behavior strategically — while still integrating seamlessly with shopify plus payments and external processors.
+Standard Shopify lets you configure payments.
+Shopify Plus lets you engineer how they behave.

 Types of Shopify Plus Payments